Rami114/cryptoscan/README.md

  - Scanning for constants in data
  - Scanning for constants in the IL

+ Will additionally add a tag at each identified location with the family name as the data.

 ### Supported cryptography

 The following constants are defined in scan configurations: